ukrbublik/react-awesome-query-builder/README.md

 ### `Utils`
 - Save, load:
   #### getTree (immutableValue, light = true, children1AsArray = true) -> Object
-  Convert query value from internal Immutable format to JS format.
+  Convert query value from internal Immutable format to JS object.
   You can use it to save value on backend in `onChange` callback of `<Query>`.
   Tip: Use `light = false` in case if you want to store query value in your state in JS format and pass it as `value` of `<Query>` after applying `loadTree()` (which is not recommended because of double conversion).
 See issue [#190](https://github.com/ukrbublik/react-awesome-query-builder/issues/190)
   #### loadTree (jsValue, config) -> Immutable